suphamster/lada/README.md

 python create_mosaic_removal_video_dataset.py --input <input dir> --output-root <output dir>
 ```
 Here `<input dir>` should be a directory containing your source material (video files without mosaics).

+You will need to pass some arguments to this script.
+Try them on a small subset of your data first to see how it works.
+For your final dataset you don't need to save full size videos, mosaic and cropped clips as mosaics are created on-the-fly when training the model (check out `MosaicVideoDataset`).

 This script uses the nsfw detection model.
 It's not super accurate so you'll have to validate and remove false-positive clips manually after it ran.
 You probably also want to exclude very low quality video clips by some `jq` magic to filter on the `video_quality.overall` attribute in the created metadata json files. `0.1` seems to be a good value.